 We’ve put together a shopping guide filled with healthy options for your hurricane food kit.
 When making up your shopping list, be sure to consider whom you’re buying for and include diet-specific foods for family members who require a special menu.
 Is there a young child in the house?
 Someone with a gluten allergy?

 Water: A gallon per person, per day, enough for at least seven days.
 Or if you buy the bottles, that's eight 16-ounce bottles per person or 56 bottles for seven days.
 Sport drinks can also help you rehydrate and replenish fluid when water is scarce.

 Milk: Shelf-stable milk in single-serving boxes.
-Sneakz’ chocolate, vanilla and strawberry milks come in Tetra Pak cartons, which remain safe and nutritious without refrigeration.
+Sneakz chocolate, vanilla and strawberry milks come in Tetra Pak cartons, which remain safe and nutritious without refrigeration.
 Plus, each 8-ounce box also contains a nutrient-rich mix of five vegetables — carrot, cauliflower, sweet potato, spinach and beets — along with more fiber and less sugar than other leading flavored milks in the marketplace and many smoothie and juice drinks.
-Sneakz is available at fine retailers – including Publix and Wegmans – and online at Sneakz.com.
-For more information on specific locations, visit sneakz.com/pages/store-finder.
+Sneakz is available at fine retailers – including Publix and Sprouts – and online at Sneakz.com.
+For more information on specific locations, visit our Store Finder.